derivia/study-notes/notes/WEB.md

 ##### Alt text

-Learn how to use the alt attribute to provide a useful text alternative to this image.

 * [x] [Google Devs - Text Alternatives for Images](https://developers.google.com/web/fundamentals/accessibility/semantics-builtin/text-alternatives-for-images)
 * [x] [Webaim - Accessible Images](https://webaim.org/techniques/images/)
 * [x] [Webaim - Alternative text](https://webaim.org/techniques/alttext/)

 #### Accessible CSS

-Learn how to write CSS in such as way that assistive technology better understands it.

 * [ ] [Webaim - CSS](https://webaim.org/techniques/css/)

 ### Accessible forms

-Learn how to build accessible forms that makes it usable to as many people as possible.

 * [ ] [Webaim - Forms](https://webaim.org/techniques/forms/)
 * [ ] [Itnext - Form Accessibility Gudie](https://itnext.io/form-accessibility-a-practical-guide-4062b7e2dd14)

 ### UI States

-Learn how to make the state of each UI element clear.

 * [ ] [Google Devs - Accessible Styles](https://developers.google.com/web/fundamentals/accessibility/accessible-styles)

 ### Keyboard Accessibility

-Learn how to make it easy for keyboard users to navigate your site.

 * [ ] [Webaim - Keyboard](https://webaim.org/techniques/keyboard/)
 * [ ] [Smashing Magazine - Web with just a keyboard](https://www.smashingmagazine.com/2018/07/web-with-just-a-keyboard/)

 #### Focus

-Learn how to create a sensible tab order and how to make it easy for the users to locate the currently focused element.

 * [ ] [web.dev - Control focus with tabindex](https://web.dev/control-focus-with-tabindex/)
 * [ ] [Google Devs - Focus](https://developers.google.com/web/fundamentals/accessibility/focus/)